Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 I remember when I took my first taste of Pho at this restaurant, and the boy chopping up fresh beef in the corner laughed as he saw the look of happiness on my face after I had tried his family’s famous Pho.

-Located in an alleyway across Hoan Kiem Lake, this pho restaurant has been around for many years and is a staple in the city.
+Located in an alleyway across Hoan Kiem Lake, this pho restaurant has been a staple in the city for many years.

-The menu is simple, offering three different Pho bowls with various beef cuts.
-I always went for their deluxe bowl, which features many beef cuts, and it was delicious.
+The menu is simple, offering three different Pho bowls with various cuts of beef.
+I always opted for their deluxe bowl, which features a variety of beef cuts, and it was delicious.
 The fresh onions were as fresh as can be, the beef was perfectly sliced thin, and the broth—oh, the broth.

-I can’t recommend this Pho restaurant enough, I came here three times during my month in Hanoi.
+I highly recommend this Pho restaurant.
+I came here three times during my month in Hanoi.

 Pho 10 Ly Quoc Su